-We all have emotions that can be pleasant: like joy, love, or negative: like fear, anger, shame, guilt, and jealousy.
-However, not everyone can recognize them, name them and therefore deal with them effectively.
+We all have emotions that can be pleasant: like joy, and love, or negative: like fear, anger, shame, guilt, and jealousy.
+However, not everyone can recognize and name them and deal with them effectively.
 Emotions play an essential role in our lives, communicating our needs, rights, and frustrations, which saddens us and makes us happy.

 In this article, we will identify emotions that are critical for us to make the necessary changes towards who or what makes us happier; we will also find out the elements of emotional intelligence and how they are essential to our lives.

 According to Daniel Goleman, an American psychologist who helped to popularize Emotional intelligence, there are five key elements to it: